bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 Spawning large numbers of entities at once is one example of this, as there is no additional overhead incurred from *queueing* these changes like there is when using `Commands`.
 They are also extremely useful for unusually complex game logic or control flow and can be used to immediately run schedules and one-shot systems (including other exclusive systems).

 That said, exclusive systems are harder to schedule, both because they prevent any other system from running at the same time and because their scheduling order is ambiguous with any other systems in the same schedule.
-Remember that all systems in a specific `Schedule` are ran in parallel by default unless explicitly ordered.
+Remember that all systems in a specific `Schedule` are run in parallel by default unless explicitly ordered.

 ## System Input and Output